9 Min Read

 Treatment for Psoriasis

-If you think you may have psoriasis, contact your doctor immediately.
+If you think you may have senior psoriasis, contact your doctor immediately.
 The sooner your visit, the sooner you can start a treatment plan that meets your unique needs.
 While every senior may require different treatment, your doctor may recommend one or a combination of the following:

 - Topical ointments soothe itchy skin but may be demanding among the elderly.
 Senior patients may need a nurse or loved one to help apply the topical ointment, especially in spots that are hard to reach.
 Because seniors’ skin is more prone to allergic reactions, practice caution when using topical medications—what works for one person may not work for everyone.